Arrow BOOK

 Benefits

-• A targeted treatment using your own blood product
+• Uses your own blood product as part of treatment

-• May support healing in selected tendon joint or soft tissue problems
+• May support healing in selected tendon, joint, or soft tissue conditions

 • Minimally invasive with short recovery time